 Research interests are in precipitation variability, extreme events, weather forecasts, predictability studies, regional modeling, monsoon systems, climate change and wildfires in California.

-Professor Department Chair Jack and Laura Dangermond Chair of Geography
+Professor Jack and Laura Dangermond Chair of Geography Director, Center for Spatial Studies and Data Science

 4803 Ellison Hall